Submission survey

 Participant Experience Survey

 What did affected residents actually experience during the ALTO public consultation?
-332 respondents — 73.5% holding property within or immediately adjacent to the study corridor — documented their experiences across notification, information quality, map usability, session usefulness, and process integrity.
+354 respondents — more than 72% holding property within or immediately adjacent to the study corridor — documented their experiences across notification, information quality, map usability, session usefulness, and process integrity.
+Headline figures are drawn from the analytical sample after an objective data-integrity filter documented in the section on Data Integrity.

 17 Survey questions